pmorie/node-documentation/README.writing_cartridges.md

 ### System Provided Variables (Read Only) ###
  * `HISTFILE` bash history file
- * `OPENSHIFT_APP_DNS` the application's fully qualifed domain name that your cartridge is a part of
+ * `OPENSHIFT_APP_DNS` the application's fully qualified domain name that your cartridge is a part of
  * `OPENSHIFT_APP_NAME` the validated user assigned name for the application.
 Black list is system dependent.
  * `OPENSHIFT_APP_UUID` OpenShift assigned UUID for the application
  * `OPENSHIFT_DATA_DIR` the directory where your cartridge may store data
- * `OPENSHIFT_GEAR_DNS` the gear's fully qualifed domain name that your cartridge is a part of.
+ * `OPENSHIFT_GEAR_DNS` the gear's fully qualified domain name that your cartridge is a part of.
 May or may not be equal to `OPENSHIFT_APP_DNS`
  * `OPENSHIFT_GEAR_NAME` OpenShift assigned name for the gear.
 May or may not be equal to `OPENSHIFT_APP_NAME`
  * `OPENSHIFT_GEAR_UUID` OpenShift assigned UUID for the gear
  * `OPENSHIFT_HOMEDIR` OpenShift assigned directory for the gear
  * `OPENSHIFT_INTERNAL_IP` the private IP address for this gear *jwh: may go away*
  * `OPENSHIFT_INTERNAL_PORT` the private PORT for this gear *jwh: may go away*
- * `OPENSHIFT_REPO_DIR` the directory where the software your cartrige controls is stored
+ * `OPENSHIFT_REPO_DIR` the directory where the software your cartridge controls is stored
  * `OPENSHIFT_TMP_DIR` the directory where your cartridge may store temporary data

 ### Examples of Cartridge Provided Variables ###